ga-wdi-boston/rails-api-one-to-many/README.md

 `route    resources :authors`

 This has just added `  resources :authors` to our `config/routes.rb` file.
-Let's add a few modifiers here since we don't need the `new` or `edit` routes.
+Let's add a few modifiers here since we won't need the `new` or `edit` routes.

 ```diff
 Rails.application.routes.draw do